OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 There are two script variants.
 The main difference is in the way the rows are selected.

-* In one script, the rows are selected by applying the table filter and reading the visible range.
-[Script](#move-rows-using-table-filter)
+* In the [first variant](#move-rows-using-table-filter), the rows are selected by applying the table filter and reading the visible range.
-* In the second, the rows are selected simply by reading the values and extracting the row values.
-[Script](#move-rows-using-range-values)
+* In the [second](#move-rows-using-range-values), the rows are selected by reading the values and extracting the row values.

 ## Sample Excel file